gaospecial/ggVennDiagram/README.md

 ## Venn Diagram of up to seven sets

 From v1.0, `ggVennDiagram` can plot up to seven dimension Venn plot.
-We would like to acknowledgment the author of package `venn`, for his kind help on sharing the required shape coordinates for this feature.
+We would like to acknowledgment Adrian Dusa, the author of package `venn` (<https://CRAN.R-project.org/package=venn>), for his kind help on sharing the required shape coordinates for this feature.

 However, Venn Diagram for more than four sets may be meaningless in some conditions, as some parts may be omitted in such ellipses.
 Therefore, it